 Before deciding which VPN service to use, research the VPN provider and make sure the provider you choose is trustworthy.
 Find out what methods they use.
 If they use servers to redirect traffic through, make sure you know who owns the servers, what they do with the data that flows through the servers and whether or not they keep your data or sell it to third parties.

-Avast for example, offers free antivirus, but our Avast SecureLine VPN is a premium service.
+Avast for example, offers free antivirus, but our Avast SecureLine VPN is a premium VPN service.
 We charge for our VPN services, because we pay extra to own and maintain servers around the world to redirect traffic through.
 We do not log the data that flows via our VPN services.